Annual Drug and Alcohol Notification

 - Minnesota State Colleges and Universities (MNSCU) Board Policy 3.6 Student Conduct

-- Summary and statistics prepared by the National Institute for Alcohol Abuse and Alcoholism
+- Alcohol Facts and Statistics prepared by the National Institute for Alcohol Abuse and Alcoholism